12 nights between London hops (nights of Tue Aug 4 – Sat Aug 15):

 🌦 Weather & Layers

-August: mild but rain and wind on Howth cliffs and in Wicklow.
+August: Baltic breeze on Stockholm ferries — wind shell even when sunny.
+Rain and wind on Howth cliffs and Wicklow.
 Pack a waterproof jacket, hoodie, and one warm layer.
 Dublin weather changes fast — umbrella or packable shell.

 What Teens Will Like Most vs. Least